mui/material-ui/docs/data/joy/guides/overriding-component-structure/overriding-component-structure.md

 ## Best practices

-Use `component` or `slotProps.component` prop to override the element by preserving the styles of the slot.
+Use `component` or `slotProps.{slot}.component` prop to override the element by preserving the styles of the slot.

-Use `slots` prop to replace the default styled component for that specific slot.
+Use `slots` prop to replace the slot's styles and functionality with your custom component.

 Overriding with `component` lets you apply the attributes of that element directly to the root.
 For instance, if you replace the Unstyled Button root with an `<li>` tag, you can add the `<li>` attribute `value` directly to the component.